aporia-ai/inferencedb/README.md

 * **Extensible** - Add your own model serving frameworks and database destinations
 * **Horizontally Scalable** - Add more workers to support more models and more traffic
 * **Python Ecosystem** - Written in Python using [Faust](https://faust.readthedocs.io/en/latest/), so you can add your own data transformations using Numpy, Pandas, etc.

+**WARNING:** InferenceDB is still experimental, use at your own risk! 💀

 <p align="center">Made with :heart: by <a href="https://www.aporia.com?utm_source=github&utm_medium=github&utm_campaign=inferencedb" target="_blank">Aporia</a></p>